 Water abstraction

-In 2023, average daily drinking water consumption per person was 261 litres, above the Council's target of 215 litres.
+In 2023, the average daily drinking water consumption per person was 261 litres, above the Council's target of 215 litres.
 Overall drinking water consumption has been higher than the target for the last 3 years.
 Water consumption peaked in 2021 and has decreased since, although levels remain high.

 Mixed Result